Home » All Posts » Desserts & Baking » Homemade Caramel Peanut Cluster Recipe

 That’s four generations making the same recipe year after year!!
 Family traditions run strong in my household.

-Tradition of Family
+Traditions of My Family

 For as long as I can remember my grandmother, Millie Bahr, had a “candy room” at Christmas time.
 It was an unused bedroom that had the heat shut off, so the room was cold.